-The preliminary preferred alternative for the North Split project is a refined version of Alternative 4c of the North Split Alternatives Screening Report, released in September 2018.
+The preferred alternative for the North Split project is a refined version of Alternative 4c of the North Split Alternatives Screening Report, released in September 2018.
 Alternative 4c was originally recommended because it provided the best balance of function and impact while meeting the project’s purpose and need to replace deteriorated infrastructure, improve safety and improve traffic flow.

-The preliminary preferred alternative would improve safety by eliminating the weaving sections (locations where traffic is forced to cross paths) on the west leg of the interchange near the Pennsylvania and Delaware Street ramps.
+The preferred alternative would improve safety by eliminating the weaving sections (locations where traffic is forced to cross paths) on the west leg of the interchange near the Pennsylvania and Delaware Street ramps.
 Eliminating the weaves would also remove the most severe bottlenecks in the interchange, allowing for improved traffic flow without adding new through lanes.

 - I-70 traffic from the east would no longer have access to the Pennsylvania Street exit ramp.
 All other I-70 movements would continue to be available.